ECE 4760: Laboratory 4

 -- Reads the ADC to get the actual beam angle.

-runs the PID control loop as fast as possible (at least 1000/sec) using the angle measurements
+-- Runs the PID control loop at 1000/sec using the angle measurements

--- sets a hardware PWM signal using output-compare unit to control the motor. (see below)
+-- Sets a hardware PWM signal using output-compare unit to control the motor. (see below for setup)

 with the motor control signal to be displayed as waveform on the oscilloscope.

 - An output compare unit uses a timer to produce the actual motor control PWM signal in hardware.

 - In Main you will set up the output compare unit.

 // === Config timer and output compare to make PWM ========

 // set up timer2 to generate the wave period -- SET this to 1 mSec!

 ConfigIntTimer2(T2_INT_ON | T2_INT_PRIOR_2);